-In recent years, Chicago is focusing on creating environmentally friendly residential and commercial buildings.
+In recent years, Chicago is focusing on creating environmentally-friendly residential and commercial buildings.
 The city’s DOB incentivizes green technology projects by expediting the approval process and reducing permit fees.
 You need LEED certification for a commercial project to be eligible for a green permit.
 Chicago engineers should also use green strategies or technologies in their construction, as per the city’s codebook.
 Once you submit the green permit application, it takes the DOB four to six weeks to review and make a decision regarding the permit.

 Over the years, the City has been making continuous improvements in its permitting process.
-Nowadays, the time required for review and approval of a permit application is 70 days.
+Nowadays, the time required for the review and approval of a permit application is 70 days.
 You have to submit a list of Contractors and Drawings with clear indications of existing and proposed conditions with your building permit application.